Dharmaguptaka Vinaya

 The meaning of “bhikkhunī” is as above.

 On the day that a bhikkhunī obtains a bowl, that very day she should determine one bowl, and the other should be turned into a pure offering vikappana* or sent to others.
-If a bhikkhunī stores a spare bowl, it’s a nissaggiya pācittiya.
+If a bhikkhunī keeps a spare bowl, it’s a nissaggiya pācittiya.
 This nissaggiya should be relinquished to the sangha, as in the rule above.
 When she has relinquished it, she should confess as above.
 The sangha should then return the relinquished bowl to her, and carry out a formal act with a motion as second to return it as above.
 If they don’t return it, … if they use it as something other than a bowl, in all cases it’s a dukkaṭa as above.

 For a bhikkhu, it’s a dukkaṭa.
 For a sikkhamānā, a sāmaṇera, and a sāmaṇerī, it’s a dukkaṭa.
 This is called “to commit”.